Back in the day, VW's were everywhere and finding a decent used one for sale was no

 the body in the

-trunk area, behind the spare tire (the gray rectangle in the middle of the photo on the right),
+trunk area, behind the spare tire (the light gray rectangle in the middle of the photo on the right),

 and stamped directly into the frame, under the back seat.
 The